 - Ally Bank also offers companion investment services with Ally Invest; Simple Bank just focuses on the banking side

 In a nutshell, Simple Bank’s Safe-to-Spend® tool helps you keep on top of your budget.
 Whereas, Ally Bank’s high-yield savings account makes it easy for you to boost your emergency funds.

-Ally Bank also offers a product called ‘Ally Savings.’
-This has an interest rate of 1.45% and doesn’t require a monthly fee.
+Ally Financial also offers a product called ‘Ally Savings Account.’
+This has a competitive APY (typically among the top marketing leading rates) and doesn’t require a monthly fee.
 Simple Bank, on the other hand, doesn’t offer saving accounts but offers ‘Goals’, in the form of a ‘Protected Goal Account’ or ‘Emergency Fund Goals’.

-A savings ‘Goal’ is automatically created when you open a Protected Goals account on a personal or shared account.
-Interest credits are deposited there at the end of each month, but be aware that you only get the 2.02% APY when you have a minimum of $2,000 in your Savings Goals.
+A savings ‘Goal’ is automatically created when you open a Protected Goals account on a personal or shared bank account.
+Interest credits are deposited there at the end of each month, but be aware that you only get the high yield APY when you have a minimum of $2,000 in your Savings Goals.

 Whereas, the Emergency Fund Goal is where you put aside money in case an emergency arises (vets, doctors, surprise leak)- I guess the clue is in the name with that one.
 Once this is set up, automatic contributions are transferred over into this emergency fund.